MyreLab/nytimes-spellingbee-hacker/README.md

  3. Resulting words will not use any letter not specified in the string
  4. Resulting words will be at least 4 characters long

-Credit to dwyl for the (https://github.com/dwyl/english-words/tree/master)[text file containing 479k english words].
+Credit to dwyl for the [text file containing 479k english words](https://github.com/dwyl/english-words/tree/master).